Former NFL player dies awaiting trial in Kansas prison - NewsBreak

 The defensive tackle later signed with the Dallas Cowboys in 2008 and was with the team off and on through 2010.
 The Seattle Seahawks then claimed him off waivers in 2010.
 He set a career-high in tackles with the Seahawks before he was injured and then released in 2011.

 A criminal complaint filed in 2019 alleged that Siavii had been arrested on three occasions in which he was in possession of both illegal drugs and loaded firearms.
-Under federal law, it’s illegal for anyone who is an unlawful drug user to be in possession of any firearms or ammunition.IPS teacher to be honored at the College Football Championship
+Under federal law, it’s illegal for anyone who is an unlawful drug user to be in possession of any firearms or ammunition.Former NFL player to report to prison for health care fraud scheme

 Court documents say police were called to a parking lot on U.S. 40 Highway where Siavii was getting out of a stolen vehicle.
 Officers said Siavii disregarded their commands, and an officer deployed his Taser on Siavvi twice.